BraviNoname/Bravi/Bravifanfic/th15/README.md

 Stage 1 :

-The protagonists went through the Door Road to ask Mushroom XIII what's going on.
-After testing them, it told them it doesn't have a clue, but led them to the pure lanes between worlds.
+The protagonists went through the door near the shrine, and a mysterious replica of Reisen appeared.
+After testing them, the replica had a bad feeling, and led them to the pure lanes between worlds.

 Stage 2 :